SHOWING 1 - 1 OF 1 RESULTS

 Prior to departing your base, it is essential that you contact your sponsor with your travel and arrival information.
 The flight from the United States is long no matter how you travel and you'll be tired but seeing the friendly face and helping hand of a sponsor can make that first day much better.
 The importance of notifying your sponsor of your travel plans before leaving your base cannot be stressed enough.

 Many locations on Misawa AB Main Base are within walking distance.
-Misawa AB experiences varying weather patterns to take into account such as snow, rain, etc. Driving from Main Base to North Base will take approximately 10 minutes.
+Misawa AB experiences varying weather patterns, such as snow, rain, etc. Driving from Main Base to North Base will take approximately 10 minutes.
 The base has a commercial taxi service available 24 hours a day.
 "Kichi" Taxi's number is 011-81-176-53-6481 and the price starts at 640 yen (approx. $6).
 You can also reach the Taxi service via the Base Operator DSN: 315-226-1110 or from a Japanese cell phone 0176-77-1110.

 The city of Misawa has public bus transportation with several stops around the city.
 The closest bus stop to Misawa AB is located next to Sky Plaza Misawa, which is 2 blocks from the main gate.